Skip to main content

 Rybelsus has an extremely large number of possible drug interactions, though most have not been studied.
 First, Rybelsus slows down stomach emptying, so other medications may stay in the stomach longer.
 In many cases, this means that people will have slower eliminations of other oral medicines that they take, making side effects more likely.
 Healthcare providers are urged to get a full medication list, including over-the-counter (OTC) medications, and advise people of possible side effect risks with other oral medications.
 It is important to make sure to take Rybelsus as instructed.
 It should be taken on an empty stomach, 30 minutes before any other food or medications.

 Many drugs affect glucose levels in the blood, such as salicylates (aspirin), corticosteroids, some types of blood pressure drugs, and many more.
 These reduce the effectiveness of diabetes drugs, including Rybelsus.
-Healthcare providers should be aware of these drugs and may have to perform more blood sugar tests to make sure there isn’t a problem.
+Healthcare providers should be aware of these drugs and they may have to perform more blood sugar tests to make sure there isn’t a problem.

 Finally, Rybelsus is more likely to cause low blood sugar in people who are also taking drugs that, like Rybelsus, increase the body’s production of insulin.
 These drugs are called insulin secretagogues and include sulfonylureas, like glipizide, and meglitinides, like repaglinide.